 In the Settings/Preferences dialog Ctrl+Alt+S, go to .

 IntelliJ IDEA downloads the type definitions for the selected library and shows them in the External Libraries node in the Project view.

 IntelliJ IDEA enables the downloaded type definitions in the scope of the current project.
 You can change this scope as described in Configuring the scope of a library below.
 See also Example: Configuring the scope for HTML and Node.js Core libraries.

 Configuring Node.js Core library

-Please note that the Node.js Core library is version-specific.
-If you change the version of your Node.js on the Node.js and NPM page, you need to click Enable again.
+Note that the Node.js Core library is version-specific.
+So if you change the version of your Node.js on the Node.js and NPM page, you need to select the checkbox again.
 After that IntelliJ IDEA creates a new library for this new version.